Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Americans were asked to keep quiet about the bombs to deny the Japanese army any information about their range or effectiveness.

 The Omaha bombing came three days after Japan had already announced its surrender on August, 15.
-The formal peace accord was signed on September 9, 1945, in Tokyo Bay aboard the battleship, the U.S.S.
+The formal peace accord was signed on September 9, 1945, in Tokyo Bay aboard the battleship U.S.S.
 Missouri.

-Two weeks after the Dundee explosion, a pregnant woman and five children from a Sunday school class were killed in Oregon by a bomb they found laying on the forest floor.
+Two weeks after the Dundee explosion, a pregnant woman and five children on a Sunday school picnic were killed in Oregon by a bomb they found lying on the forest floor.

 Theirs were the only known deaths caused by the bombs and the only deaths attributed to enemy action in the continental United States since the American Civil War of 1861-1865.